Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • specific infectious urethritis - appears as a result of a sexually transmitted infection.

-By pathological signs, the following types of urethritis can be distinguished:
+According to pathological signs, the following types of urethritis can be distinguished:

-• candidal urethritis (the causative agent is a yeast fungus that affects the mucous surface of the urethra, appears after prolonged use of antibacterial drugs, less often after contact with an infected partner);
+• candidal urethritis (the causative agent is a yeast fungus that affects the mucous surface of the urethra, appears after prolonged use antibacterial drugs, less often after contact with an infected partner);

 • chlamydial urethritis (viral urethritis, affects the urethra, conjunctiva, vagina and cervix).

-Features of the course of urethritis in men and women
+Features of urethritis in men and women

 Urethritis in men